sujan321-oss/sujan321-oss/README.md

 - i have a great understanding of django HTML and CSS

   PROJECT LINK :
-  1> whatsapp chatanalyzer app (download the chat file from whatsapp and upload on it only .text file you can upload) https://whatsappchatanalyzer.pythonanywhere.com/
+  1> whatsapp chatanalyzer app (download the chat file from whatsapp and upload on it only .text file is acceptable) https://whatsappchatanalyzer.pythonanywhere.com/

   2>movie recommendation system